lineality/Online_Voting_Using_One_Time_Pads/README.md

 - focusing on accessible technology

+## Entropy randomness and pseudorandomness
+- for security
+- for parts of system

 # Part 2: Practical Secure Online Voting
 ### Goal: Practical version of 'online voting' for realistic implementation